yanadieringer/family_tree/README.md

+# FAMILY TREE
-# This is an excercise to practice Object-Oriented Programming with Python
+#This is an excercise to practice Object Oriented Programming.